rukhat/MFND-Image-Downloader/README.md

-Use downloader.ipynb if main.py does not work
+#Use downloader.ipynb if main.py does not work

+#Create 'images' subfolder